angarsky/diveintopython/learn/functions/lambda.md

 4. **Scope**: Lambda functions are limited in terms of scope and can only access global variables.
 Regular functions have a wider scope and can access both local and global variables.

-## Best practices for using lambda functions in Python
+## Best Practices for Using Lambda Functions in Python

 1. Keep your Lambda functions **short and simple**: Lambda functions are best used for small operations that can be written concisely in a single line of code.
 If your function is too long or complex, it might be better to write a regular Python function.